 Now, if the PCIe Bus Interface changes from PCIe x8 1.1 to PCIe x16 3.0, then it means your PCIe bus interface is operating at full bandwidth and speed.
 However, if it changes to PCIe x8 3.0 or remains at PCIe x16 1.1 only, then it is an issue and you have to find the cause of it.

-Note: In the above scenarios, both graphics card and motherboard supports PCIe 3.0 x16 interface.
+Note: In the above scenarios, both the graphics card and motherboard support the PCIe 3.0 x16 interface.

 How much performance loss can be there?

 If your PCIe x16 bus is working at PCIe x8 at full GPU load, instead of x16 (both PCIe 3.0), then you normally don’t have to worry about the performance as such.
-This is because even if you have a high-end graphics card like GTX 1080 Ti then also it will be nearly impossible for it to saturate the PCIe 3.0 x8 bus, when it is running at its maximum performance or capacity.
-However, you may encounter a tiny performance loss in some application or games, which is around 1% to 2% at max.
-However, you can suffer significant performance loss then the graphics card runs at PCIe 1.1 x8, PCIe 2.0 x8 or at PCIe 3.0 x4, given that both the graphics card and motherboard is PCIe 3.0 x16 capable.
+This is because even if you have a high-end graphics card like GTX 1080 Ti then also it will be nearly impossible for it to saturate the PCIe 3.0 x8 bus when it is running at its maximum performance or capacity.
+However, you may encounter a tiny performance loss in some applications or games, which is around 1% to 2% at max.
+However, you can suffer significant performance loss then the graphics card runs at PCIe 1.1 x8, PCIe 2.0 x8, or at PCIe 3.0 x4, given that both the graphics card and motherboard are PCIe 3.0 x16 capable.

-Why GPU / PCIe running at x8 instead of x16?
+Why is GPU / PCIe running at x8 instead of x16?

-GPU not in the top PCI-E x16 slot
+GPU is not in the top PCI-E x16 slot

 Check if CPU, GPU & Motherboard supports PCIe x16

-You also have to make sure that your CPU, Motherboard and GPU support PCIe x16, whether it is a PCIe 3.0 or PCIe 2.0 standard.
-You can check this information on the manufacturer’s website of the CPU, motherboard and the graphics card.
-If your CPU does not have PCIe 16 lanes then you GPU won’t run on PCIe x16 speed, even if the motherboard supports it.
-On the other hand, if the CPU supports PCIe x16 lanes for graphics card, but your motherboard or graphics card is limited to only PCIe x8, then your graphics card will run at PCIe x8 only.
+You also have to make sure that your CPU, Motherboard, and GPU support PCIe x16, whether it is a PCIe 3.0 or PCIe 2.0 standard.
+You can check this information on the manufacturer’s website of the CPU, motherboard, and graphics card.
+If your CPU does not have PCIe 16 lanes then your GPU won’t run on PCIe x16 speed, even if the motherboard supports it.
+On the other hand, if the CPU supports PCIe x16 lanes for the graphics card, but your motherboard or graphics card is limited to only PCIe x8, then your graphics card will run at PCIe x8 only.

 Reseat the graphics card